NeoResearch/nef-learn/index.markdown

 I'm doing in completely the wrong way.
 Second, this game uses a few non-standard techniques in order to interface with JavaScript.
 I'll go through these now.

-## Conditionals, Loops and Function Calls

-Conditionals and loops are implemented on NeoVM via the use o jumps.
-Basically, a jump changes the current instruction counter and moves it to another position in the _NVM script_, affecting which operations will be read after that.
-Since this is not related to the stack execution model, it will only be covered in future tutorials.

 ## Ending Words